jonrau1/ElectricEye/README.md

 ## Known Issues & Limitiations
 This section is likely to wax and wane depending on future releases, PRs and changes to AWS APIs.

+- No way to dynamically change Severity.
+All Severity Label's in Security Hub come from a conversion of `Severity.Normalized` which ranges from 1-100, to modify these values you will need to fork and modify to fit your organization's definition of severity based on threat modeling and risk appetite for certain configurations.

 - DocumentDB and RDS Describe APIs bleed over each other's information, leading to failed RDS checks that are really DocDB and vice versa.
 The only recourse is to continually archive these findings.
 The root of a DocumentDB ARN is from RDS, [as described here](https://docs.aws.amazon.com/documentdb/latest/developerguide/documentdb-arns.html#documentdb-arns-constructing).

 - No tag-based scoping or exemption process out of the box.
 You will need to manually archive these, remove checks not pertinent to you and/or create your own automation to automatically archive findings for resources that shouldn't be in-scope.